Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Mesh Status: A section that focuses on checks that watch the readiness states for objects that impact the communication within your event meshes.
 This includes:

-• Static Bridge Status: A Check Status widget that shows the count of the Health Checks being executed watching the readiness of static Message VPN bridges and the status of the most recent Health check.
+• Last Bridges - Down: A check status widget that shows the last count of the Health Checks being executed watching the readiness of static Message VPN bridges and the status of the most recent Health check.

-• Cache Status: A Check Status widget that shows the count of the checks being executed for readiness of SolCache or MQTT Retain cache if implemented.
+• Last Cache Instances - Down: A check status widget that shows the last count of the checks being executed for readiness of SolCache or MQTT Retain cache if implemented.

-• High Availability: Solace Monitored as part Service: A section that shows the statuses that are monitored and managed by Solace for information purposes.
+• Monitored Services: A section that shows the statuses that are monitored and managed by Solace for information purposes.

-• HA Active Services: A Query Value widget that shows the count of the active brokers in the High-Availability (HA) services.
+• Last HA Active Services: A query value widget that shows the last count of active brokers in High-Availability (HA) services.

-• Redundancy Status for HA: A Check Status widget that shows the count of checks being executed for HA and the status of the most recent check.
+• Last Redundancy Down: A check status widget that shows the count of checks being executed for HA and the status of the last check.

-• Config-Sync Status: A Check Status widget that shows the count of the checks being executed watching the status of Config-sync and the status of the most recent check.
+• Last Config-Sync Down: A check status widget that shows the count of the checks being executed watching the status of Config-sync and the status of the last check.

 • Current HA Status by Service: A Host Map widget that shows the current high-availability (HA) readiness of the event brokers in each Enterprise type event broker service.
 The status of the monitoring node for event broker services and Developer and Standalone type services are not shown in this view.
 For each Enterprise type service, you see the primary and backup event brokers grouped by service and a color-coded status of the HA readiness for each event broker.
 The following colors reflect the HA readiness of an event broker: